Qumulo/docs/supermicro.md

    >
    ```

-**Note:** In some cases, after the part replacement procedure, the message `FIX: Run the FVT flash command.` appears.
-Enter `1` as you would for a [fixable issue](#fixable-issues) to reboot the node and then repeat the part replacement procedure.
+{% include note.html content="In some cases, after the part replacement procedure, the message `FIX: Run the FVT flash command.` appears.
+Enter `1` as you would for a [fixable issue](#fixable-issues) to reboot the node and then repeat the part replacement procedure." %}

 ## Step 4: Creating a Qumulo Cluster